 How do you know if your furry friend needs spinal therapy?

 Many animals can benefit from this alternative therapy.
 If you notice that your animal has a particularly sensitive spot somewhere on their body, is walking or trotting differently and or not performing to the same ability they have previously, they may be a candidate for a chiropractic assessment.
 However, an animal does not need to be sick or injured to benefit from chiropractic care.
 Animals in good health or ones used for sporting activities are also prime candidates for chiropractic care.
 By maintaining your pet’s proper spinal alignment and mobility they will attain optimal function of muscles, nerves and tissues that support the joints.
 When the body can move freely your pet will experience improved mobility, stance and flexibility, which can evolve into improved agility, endurance and overall performance.
 Finally, many people have never considered that chiropractic care can also benefit their animal by boosting their immune response.
 It can aid in providing a healthier metabolism and a vibrant nervous system which all facilitate your animal’s natural ability to heal themselves from within.
-Chiropractic care can enhance the quality of your pet’s life ensuring many active and healthy years to
+Chiropractic care can enhance the quality of your pet’s life ensuring many active and healthy years to come.

 How I got into Veterinary Spinal Manipulative therapy?